Model Configuration Variables

 MODELS_GOOGLE_GEMINI_2_5_PRO_ACTIVE=false

-# Disable file upload for external models
+# Disable file upload for external APIs

 MODELS_OPENAI_GPT4_1_NANO_TOOLS_FILE_UPLOAD=false